Standard Replacement Window Size Charts

 When measuring home windows, we follow a simple four-step process.
 The first step is to ensure the window frame is square, meaning each of the four corners sits at equal 90-degree angles.
 The following step measures the window width at the top, bottom, and center.
 After that, we measure the window height at the far left, center, and far right.
 It’s important to note that window measurements are always recorded: width x height.

 The next step is to measure the window’s depth from inside the exterior trim to inside the interior trim.
-Window depths are relatively consistent and only tend to vary in mobile and modular homes.
+Window depths are relatively consistent for most homes.
 We take the final step to round all measurements to the nearest ⅛ inch.
 Those are the essential measurements needed before selecting a replacement window.
 For an in-depth explanation, learn how to measure windows for replacement.

 Understanding rough opening size